pzerger/supplemental/global/tips.md

 The meaning of acronyms related to card features are included here.

+- **CBK**.
+Common Body of Knowledge.
+A book with deeper technical detail than official study guide, available for some ISC2 exams, such as CISSP and CCSP.
 - **ORG**.
 Official Review Guide.
 Will appear under the additional reading heading for some CompTIA exams.
 - **OSG**.
 Official Study Guide.
 Will appear under the additional reading heading for most exams.